 Because Jesus interceded and protected Peter and not Judas.
 Having promised Peter he would go toe-to-toe with Satan, he also promised:

 “. . . but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers” (Lk 22.32).

 Though an outright denier of Jesus, Peter would ultimately be safe because:

 “While I was with them, I was keeping them in your name which you have given Me; and I guarded them and not one of them perished but the son of perdition, so that the Scripture would be fulfilled” (Jn 17.12).

-So, what did the two men do with their guilt?
+So what did the two men do with their guilt?
 They did not assume themselves less guilty.
 What did they do with their remorse?
-The one whom Jesus guarded eventually runs to Christ with his guilt (Jn 21.15-17).
-The other assumed the guilt and hung himself.
+The one whom Jesus guarded eventually runs (or rather, swims!) to Christ for mercy (Jn 21.15-17).
+The betrayer assumed the guilt and hung himself.